judgewooden/multi-sensor/README.md

 H | **H**alt the Data channel callbacks
 N/n | The sequence numbering from this point is **N**ew

-Message with Codifier destination '@@'' is a broadcast to all
+Message with Codifier destination '@@'' is a broadcast to all.

 ## Installation

-TBC
+#to enable multicast in kvm
+sudo ip link set dev macvtap0 allmulticast on

+apt-get update
+apt-get upgrade
+apt-get install python-setuptools python-dev build-essential easy_install pip apt-get install git

+-- For redis

+apt-get install redis-server
+pip instal redis